Mesothelioma and the Environment

 - mining or milling materials,

-- being near a road paved with crushed serpentine stone, and
+- road paved with crushed serpentine stone (being near),

-- handling the work clothes of asbestos miners or millers.
+- work clothes of asbestos miners or millers (handling).

 The best way to reduce your risk of mesothelioma is to limit your exposure to asbestos in homes, in public buildings, and at work.